rjdeliveryomaha/courierinvoice/README.md

 Display single ticket for drivers.

+Addresses are displayed as ` a.addressLink ` that by default will open Google Maps searching the address in a new window.

 ```php
 echo $ticket->displayMultiTicket();
 ```

 Display groups of tickets with common pick up or drop off location and time.

+Addresses are displayed as ` a.addressLink ` that by default will open Google Maps searching the address in a new window.

 ```php
 echo $ticket->ticketsToDispatch();